febsusi/Data-Analyst-Data-Science-Project/README.md

 Tableau Vizzes
 Certificates
 Contacts

-Portfolio Projects
+# Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+In this section I will list some data analytics and data science projects briefly describing the technology stack used to solve cases.

 Video Games Sales Analysis
 Code: video_games_sales.ipynb